 There are many different topics in Professional Selling and matching the content with the organizations and Sales Reps needs is essential.
-Certain topics will have a degree of commonality between Sales Reps like Social Media, Training however other topics are more specific such as Key Account Training.
+Certain topics will have a degree of commonality between Sales Reps like Social Media or Essential Selling Skills, however, other topics are more specific such as Key Account Training.

 The list below whilst not definitive is a good starting point and is split between the three main areas of Professional Selling, Finding new opportunities, Klozing new opportunities, and Growing existing clients.

 |SALES TRAINING COURSE TOPICS||SALES TRAINING COURSE LEARNING OBJECTIVES|